kubedb/docs/docs/guides/proxysql/overview/overview.md

 - **`client_addr`** - match traffic from a specific source
 - **`match_digest`** - regular expression that matches the query digest
 - **`match_pattern`** - regular expression that matches the query text
-- **`destination_hostgroup`** - route matched queries to this hostgroup
+- **`destination_hostgroup`** - route matched queries to this host group
 - **`timeout`** - the maximum timeout in milliseconds within which the matched or rewritten query should be executed.
 If `timeout` is not specified, global variable `mysql-default_query_timeout` applies
 - **`retries`** - the maximum number of times a query needs to be re-executed in case of detected failure during the execution of the query.
 If not specified, global variable `mysql-query_retries_on_failure` applies
-- **`log`** - query will be logged
+- **`log`** - If set to 1, the query will be logged
 - **`apply`** - if set to 1, no further queries will be evaluated after this rule is matched and processed
 - **`comment`** - a descriptive comment of the query rule

 ##### global_variables

-The table `global_variables` is two columns table like key-value store.
+The table `global_variables` is two columns table like a key-value store.
 It defines global variables used by ProxySQL.

 There are 2 classes of global variables currently:

-`admin` - these are prefixed with `admin-` and relevant for admin module allow tweaking the admin interface `mysql` - these are prefixed with `mysql-` and relevant for MySQL modules allow tweaking of MySQL-related features.
+- **`admin`** - these are prefixed with `admin-` and relevant for admin module allow tweaking the admin interface
+- **`mysql`** - these are prefixed with `mysql-` and relevant for MySQL modules allow tweaking of MySQL-related features.
 These include configuring variables to handle MySQL traffic, monitor operations (further prefixed with `mysql-monitor_`), query caching.

 For more information, please see section [global variables](https://github.com/sysown/proxysql/wiki/global_variables.md).